bbdavidbb/CS154-DPDA/README.txt

 Adjusted for new symbols
 ------------------------------------------------------------------------------------------------------
-fnd_input:(InComplete)
+fnd_input:(Complete)

 In the DFA block this went through and marked the n to y.

-Still need to adjust
+This works for now.
+Might have problems a few iterations in though
 ------------------------------------------------------------------------------------------------------
 fnd_pop:(Incomplete):

 Have to mark as read with r then go and check the stack.
+Ends at C
 -------------------------------------------------------------------------------------------------------
 fnd_write:(Incomplete):

 In the DFA block this went through and marked the qj to z

-Still need to adjust
 -------------------------------------------------------------------------------------------------------
-fnd_push:(Incomplete):
+wrt_push:(Complete):

 Go through and mark all read push symbols as s then push onto stack.
+Ends at C
 -------------------------------------------------------------------------------------------------------
 reset:(Incomplete):

-Go through the tape and reset everything back to normal except for consumed input.
+Go through the tape and reset everything back to normal except for consumed input and stack.
 --------------------------------------------------------------------------------------------------------